“Hide not your talents. They for use were made. What is a sundial in the shade?”

 I personally conditioned myself to think that it was better to lose and not look like I was giving full effort, than it was to give full effort and lose.
 But you never escape the fact, maybe confined to the back of your mind, that you have more to give.

-My entire adult life has been riddled with instances of shrinking, of playing it safe.
+Much of my adult life has been riddled with instances of shrinking, of playing it safe.
 Well guess what big boy, there is no playing it safe in this life.
 On this planet there is only giving it everything you have.

 Life is not about managing your image and coming out clean and pristine.
-Life is about getting dirty, gutting it out, and pushing the edge of possibility…and that is where the fun is.
+Life is about getting dirty, gutting it out, and pushing the edge of possibility…and that is where the fun is!!

 You never lose your unused potential.
 It is always shifting, adjusting.
 You cannot achieve your full potential because when you reach what you thought was the edge, you see a whole new world before you.
 That should be really exciting!

 The only reason it isn’t is because we get caught up thinking that life is about destinations.
-Until the grave, there is no such thing as finding a place arrive and staying there.
+Until the grave, there is no such thing as finding a place to arrive and staying there.
 Our potential is an ever increasing horizon that can never be reached, only pursued.
 Potential is meant to be fulfilled, not achieved.

 Take a few moments to consider your own situation.